blueturtleai/gimp-stable-diffusion/discontinued/README.md

 This repository includes a GIMP plugin for communication with a stable-diffusion server and a Google colab notebook for running the server.

+### Discontinued
+The GIMP plugin notebook was based on the deforum notebook.
+As this notebook is broking now, the GIMP plugin notebook doesn't work any longer either.
+To make it working again, a complete rewrite would be necessary.
+This would happen in the future again again.
+For this reason and combined with the fact that the usage of the GIMP notebook seems to be pretty low, the GIMP plugin for colab will be discontinued.
+Please check out the [GIMP plugin, which uses stablehorde](https://github.com/blueturtleai/gimp-stable-diffusion/tree/main/stablehorde) as an alternative.

 **More flavours of the plugin are available:**
 - Free image generation without running a Colab notebook or a local server: [GIMP plugin](https://github.com/blueturtleai/gimp-stable-diffusion/tree/main/stablehorde)
 - Image generation with a local server: [GIMP plugin](https://github.com/blueturtleai/gimp-stable-diffusion/tree/main/local)